A fresh new idiomatic English translation based on the Aramaic text of the Syriac Peshitta in ca. 30 volumes

 Morgan Reed is a M.A./PhD student at the Catholic University of America.
 He received a B.A. in Pastoral Studies from Moody Bible Institute and continued graduate coursework at Dallas Theological Seminary in Hebrew Bible, Greek, Syriac and textual criticism.
 His research focuses on the reception of the Hebrew Bible into the Syriac tradition.
 Morgan collates the text of Mosul against the Leiden edition.

-Jack Tannous is an assistant professor in the History Department at Princeton University.
-He studies the Late Antique and early Islamic Middle East.
+Jack Tannous (Assistant Professor in History, Princeton University) studies the Late Antique and early Islamic Middle East.
 He is interested in all periods of Syriac literature, but has focused particularly on Syriac authors in the sixth to eighth centuries, especially those associated with the monastery of Qenneshre.
 Prof. Tannous is translating Bel and the Dragon, Susanna, Apoc. of Baruch, and 5 Maccabees (= Josephus 6).

-Donald M. Walter completed his doctoral dissertation under Charles T. Fritsch, James Barr, and Philip C. Hammond, and became the editor of Psalms and later Jeremiah for the Peshitta Institute’s critical edition of the Old Testament.
-He has served as an editor of the first volume of the Concordance to the Torah also issued by the Institute.
+Donald M. Walter (Professor Emeritus, Philosophy and Religion, Davis and Elkins College) completed his doctoral dissertation under Charles T. Fritsch, James Barr, and Philip C. Hammond, and became the editor of Psalms and later Jeremiah for the Peshitta Institute’s critical edition of the Old Testament.
+He has served as an editor of the first volume of the Concordance to the Torah also issued by the Institute, and his major works include Studies in the Peshitta of Kings (Gorgias Press, 2009).
 With Gillian Greenberg, Dr. Walter is producing a number of translations from the Old Testament including Isaiah, the Twelve Prophets, Jeremiah, Joshua, Judges, Ruth, 1-2 Samuel, Ezekiel, and Daniel.

-James Walters is currently a doctoral candidate at Princeton Theological Seminary.
+James Walters (Ph.D candidate, Princeton Theological Seminary).
 He works primarily with the early Syriac tradition and focuses on the literature of the fourth-century.
 He is also particularly interested in the transmission of biblical texts both in early Christianity in general and specifically in Syriac translations.
 James' previous work on the Syriac New Testament includes a study of the text of the Gospels in the Philoxenian Version.
 In addition to his translation work for the Antioch Bible, James has also published a translation of Ephrem's "Hymns on the Unleavened Bread," and he is currently involved in a number of other translation projects.
 Walters is translating the Pauline Epistles with Daniel King.